 A 5-axis multi spindle machine offers three linear axes and two rotational axes that work simultaneously to make complex surface machining very efficient, ideal for high volume parts.

 We primarily use metal alloys.
-There are 1,000s of different alloys available, and each has advantages and disadvantages.
+There are 1,000s of different metal alloys available, and each has advantages and disadvantages.

-Certain metal alloys are difficult to machine because they require more durable cutting tools, and the cutting tools need to be changed more often due to wear.
+Certain metal alloys are difficult to machine, especially in large quantities, because they require more durable cutting tools, and the cutting tools need to be changed more often due to wear.
 That increases the cost and time required to machine large quantities of precision parts.

-Other metals are easier and quicker to machine, and lend themselves better to complex designs and high volumes.
+Other metals are easier and faster to machine, making themselves ideal for more complex designs and higher volumes.

 For high volume part orders, Spex commonly uses:

 Have a question?
 Reach out to our team to learn more about our high volume machining services and get a quote for your next project.